return42/sphkerneldoc/linux_src_doc/include/drm/drm_plane_h.rst

     backpointer to the plane

 crtc

-    currently bound CRTC, NULL if disabled
+    Currently bound CRTC, NULL if disabled.
+Do not this write directly, use \ :c:func:`drm_atomic_set_crtc_for_plane`\

 fb

-    currently bound framebuffer
+    Currently bound framebuffer.
+Do not write this directly, use
+    \ :c:func:`drm_atomic_set_fb_for_plane`\

 fence

-    optional fence to wait for before scanning out \ ``fb``\
+    Optional fence to wait for before scanning out \ ``fb``\ .
+Do not write this directly, use \ :c:func:`drm_atomic_set_fence_for_plane`\

 crtc_x

-    left position of visible portion of plane on crtc
+    Left position of visible portion of plane on crtc, signed dest location allows it to be partially off screen.

 crtc_y

-    upper position of visible portion of plane on crtc
+    Upper position of visible portion of plane on crtc, signed dest location allows it to be partially off screen.

 crtc_w
     width of visible portion of plane on crtc